-This course is taught using synchronous online Zoom meetings every Thursday 11:30-2:00pm.
+This course is taught every Thursday 8:30am-11:00 pm in person on the main campus at DSB321.
 Course materials are provided on the Avenue to Learn course website at http://avenue.mcmaster.ca.
 Students should use their official McMaster University email account to correspond with instructors.